umd-mith/airwaves/README.md

 `/home/ubuntu/.ssh/authorized_keys` file on wordpress.mith.us server.
 Email
 your public key to edsu@umd.edu and he will do that for you if you don't have permission to do it yourself.

-Once your key is set up you can publish the site using the `publish` command:
+Once your key is set up you will want to ensure you have the latest code on
+GitHub:

+    git pull

+And then you can publish to mith.umd.edu:

     npm run publish

-That command will build the site and then use the rsync command to push the new files up to the MITH webserver.
+This command will build the site and then use the rsync command to push the new files up to the MITH webserver.
 You may need to wait for the Varnish cache to expire for your changes to become available.

-## Netlify
+## 8. Exhibit Creation with Netlify

 Finally there are administration forms available on the staging site that allow for the creation of exhibits.
 You can find these at https://unlocking.netlify.app/admin/ In order to use these forms you will need to be added to MITH's Netlify account.
 Please email edsu@umd.edu to request access.

+When exhibits are saved here they should be viewable on the staging site at airwaves.netlify.app once the build has completed.
+In order to publish these changes to the

 [Unlocking the Airwaves]: https://mith.umd.edu/research/unlocking-the-airwaves/